jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

-Most of this post uses the Nevada balancing authority, Nevada Power.
-Besides living here, I chose this region because it is mostly desert.
+Most of this post uses the Nevada balancing authority, Nevada Power.[^1]  Besides living here, I chose this region because it is mostly desert.
 With less weather obstruction, I will be able to get a more accurate picture of idealized / unobstructed solar productivity.
 All data is from 2022.

+[^1] It's not clear to me exactly what region this covers.
+The balancing authority map on the EIA website suggests that this the less-populated area of the state excluding the Las Vegas area in the southern extreme.
+However, NV Power, which also does business as NV Energy, services the entire state as an electric utility, and its solar assets include those in the [Las Vegas vicinity](https://www.nvenergy.com/cleanenergy/renewable-energy-portfolio/solar-resources)

 ## Ideal Solar Generation: Methodology